room-15/room-15.github.io/body.md

 <section markdown='1'>

 You can request write access once you've joined the room.
 When a room owner is available, they will check to see if you can join.
-We have some criteria that people must meet before they're given access.
+We have some criteria that you must meet before you're given access.

 ### Requirements for access:

-- **The minimum reputation required for access is 80 points on StackOverflow.**
+- You should have at minimum 80 reputation on Stack Overflow.

-- Don't display obvious [help-vampire](http://slash7.com/2006/12/22/vampires/) qualities.
+- You should have contributed to Stack Overflow.
+For every 3 questions you have asked you should have provided at least 4 answers.

-- Don't use a default username, such as user31415926, or u234.
-We prefer you choose a name that won't be lost among the others — user1234, user2341, and user3241 are hard to pick apart in discussions.
+- You should not display obvious [help-vampire](http://slash7.com/2006/12/22/vampires/) qualities.

-- Make sure you've asked and answered reasonable questions on Stack Overflow.
-We expect you to have contributed somehow to Stack Overflow before joining the chat, and that your Answer to Question ratio is not worse than 3:4.
+- You should not have a default username (e.g. user31415926).
+We prefer you to have a distinguishable name.
+User1234, user2341, and user3241 are hard to pick apart in discussions.

-- Don't request write access repeatedly in an effort to get attention.
-This just annoys us, and we'll put you on the ban list.
+If you are denied access you should not request write access again before you have met the required criteria.
+Repeatedly requesting access is annoying and could very well get you banned from the room.

 </section>